 The typical diet in the UK is built around animal products.
 Newer, science-backed guidelines indicate that this is not the healthiest way to eat.
 Instead, animal products — if you choose to include them at all — should take a supporting, rather than the starring, role.

-Nutritious foods (not supplements) are the best foundation for optimal health and “real” whole foods are designed by nature to give us all the nutrients we need.
-By regularly eating a variety of vegetables, fruit, whole grains, and protein foods, we are covering all bases.
-And it is advised that even these “protein foods” should come predominantly from plants; tofu and tempeh are great meat replacements and absolutely count as whole foods.
+Nutritious foods (not supplements) are the best foundation for optimal health and designed by nature, whole foods give us all the nutrients we need without any additives.
+By regularly eating a variety of vegetables, fruit, whole grains, and protein foods, we’re covering all bases.
+And it’s advised that even these “protein foods” should come predominantly from plants; tofu and tempeh are great meat replacements and absolutely count as whole foods.

-Building your diet around whole plant foods means you will naturally consume:
+Building your diet around whole plant-based foods means you will naturally consume:

 Replacing processed and animal-based foods with more plants generally means more fibre and less saturated fat.
 This can have a great impact on your overall health but also means a lowered risk of cancer, heart disease and type 2 diabetes

 And back to phytonutrients – while not strictly essential to keep us alive and kicking, they can: reduce inflammation, boost your immune system and even help to prevent certain types of cancer.
 They are found in loads of different plants, but often in really colourful fruits and veggies (like tomatoes, peppers, leafy greens).
 So, while carrots may not help you see in the dark, it’s probable they do prevent cataracts.

 Plant forward diets are not only great for your health but also have a proven impact on the environment.
 For us Brits, a well-planned plant-based diet requires about a third of land, freshwater and energy of the typical ‘meat-and-dairy’ based diet.